AML Policy

 • To provide a high-level assessment of the operations and services provided by the Company and the risk that they may pose to ML/FT; and

-• To set out the policies, procedures, systems and controls necessary for the Company to meet the obligations in Estonia.
+• To set out the policies, procedures, systems and controls necessary for the Company to meet the obligations in United Arab Emirates.

 The Company’s approach is based upon:

-• Money Laundering and Terrorist Financing Prevention Act of Estonia, as amended from time to time (“Act”);
+• Money Laundering and Terrorist Financing Prevention Act of United Arab Emirates, as amended from time to time (“Act”);

-• International Sanctions Act of Estonia as amended from time to time; and
+• International Sanctions Act of United Arab Emirates as amended from time to time; and

 • FATF Guidance for a Risk-Based Approach to Virtual Assets and Virtual Assets Service Providers.